miso-belica/sumy/README.md

 $ sumy_eval --help # for more info
 ```

+## Test
+To run tests locally, possibly in a virtual environment, install Sumy from the folder with `python3 -m pip install  .`, the required dependencies with `python3 -m pip install pytest pytest-cov numpy jieba tinysegmenter`, and then run `python3 -m pytest`.

 ## Python API

 Or you can use sumy like a library in your project.
 Create file `sumy_example.py` ([don't name it `sumy.py`](https://stackoverflow.com/questions/41334622/python-sumy-no-module-named-sumy-parsers-html)) with the code below to test it.